0xKitsune/cfmms-rs/README.md

 ```

 The core logic is contained in the following files:
-* batch_requests - handles batch pool requests to the Ethereum endpoint
+* batch_requests - handles batch pool requests to the Ethereum endpoint using solidity contracts in `contracts/`
 * dex - contains interfaces that handle dex invariants
 * pool - contains pool interfaces that handle pools based on dex invariants
 * abi - generates bindings for the UniswapV2 and UniswapV3 contracts